The Wildlife Trail

 A low level chestnut paling fence helps to protect the area while this conservation work takes place.
 We kindly ask that people do not enter the site, and ask dog owners to keep their pets out of this environmentally sensitive area, so that seedlings, bulbs and other plants are able to establish undisturbed.
-Hedging 'whips' planted at the end of last year did not do well.
-This wasn't entirely unexpected as the site has, until now, been heavily shaded.
-We will plant more this year as part of our wider planting schedule for the plot.
+Hedging 'whips' planted at the end of last year have done pretty well for the most part.

 An exciting new addition to the nature reserve